koki25ando/NBAloveR/README.md

 # NBAloveR

-"NBAloveR" is a R package that helps you analyze basketball data using statistical software tool, R.
+"NBAloveR" is an R package that helps you analyze basketball data using statistical software tool, R.

 ## Installation